dart-lang/build/build_runner/README.md

 - `--hostname`: The host to run the server on.
 - `--live-reload`: Enables automatic page reloading on rebuilds.
+  Can't be used together with `--hot-reload`.
-- `--hot-reload`: Enables automatic reloading of changed modules.
+- `--hot-reload`: Enables automatic reloading of changed modules on rebuilds.
   See [hot-module-reloading](../docs/hot_module_reloading.md) for more info.
+  Can't be used together with `--live-reload`.

 Trailing args of the form `<directory>:<port>` are supported to customize what directories are served, and on what ports.